singh-man/books/crackingTheCoding/11_testing.md

 Remember that it's not up to you to just magically decide the use cases.
 This is a conversation to have with your interviewer.
 **###### Step 4: What are  the bounds of use?**

 Now that we have the vague use cases defined, we need to figure out what exactly this means.
 What does it mean for a website to be blocked?
 Should just the "illegal" page be blocked, or the entire website?
-Is the application supposed to"learn" what is bad content, or is it based on a white list or black list?
+Is the application supposed to "learn" what is bad content, or is it based on a white list or black list?
 If it's supposed to learn what inappropriate content is, what degree of false positives or false negatives is acceptable?

 **Step 5: What are the stress conditions/ failure conditions?**